fusionjs/fusionjs.github.io/documentation/docs/getting-started/index.md

 export default Home;
 ```

+4. Hot module reloading ensures your changes will be reflected in real time if your server is still running.
+In your browser, you should now see your app's home page displaying 'Hello World!'

-4. Finally, re-run `yarn dev` to rerun your application.
-As soon the server starts again, access your file by visiting
+If you don't see them, you have probably stopped the server.
+Re-run `yarn dev` to rerun your application.
+As soon the server starts again, access your file by visiting http://localhost:3000.
-http://localhost:3000.
 The message `Build completed in x.xxxs` will be shown in the terminal when the server has restarted.
-In your browser, you should now see your app's home page displaying 'Hello World!'

 ![Hello World](getting_started_2.png)